 Low-, mid- and high-frequency radio waves will all be used to distribute 5G data.
 Low-frequency waves (say, 600mHz) can easily penetrate buildings and offer some bandwidth improvements over mid-frequency (1900mHz) waves, while high-frequency waves (60,000mHz) can’t penetrate buildings or objects but do work over long distances.
 Mid-frequency waves, commonly used in cellular devices today, are a compromise between the extremes.

 T-Mobile has been buying up low-frequency spectrum across the U.S., promising to use it for coast-to-coast 5G communications.
 But it acknowledges that 5G will likely require low-, mid-, and high-frequency radio spectrum.
-During the panel discussion, Qualcomm’s Amon said the same thing, suggesting that there will be “upper bands,” “sub-6” (lower) bands, and “refarming of existing bands” in the middle to support 5G.
+During the panel discussion, Qualcomm’s Amon said the same thing, suggesting that there will be “upper bands,” “sub-6” (6 GHz) bands, and “refarming of existing bands” to support 5G.
 “5G is not about a millimeter wave choice or a [low-frequency] choice,” said Amon, “It’s about all of it.
 It’s a Gigabit LTE foundation, overlaid with a more dense millimeter wave, units of Gigabit, tens of Gigabit, all these systems working as one.”